kushagharahi/homebridge-dahua-alerts/README.md

 Routes motion alerts for Dahua and Lorex camera streams to homebridge-camera-ffmpeg

--- ONLY Tested on Lorex LHV1004 DHV but lots of Dahua/Lorex DVRs (older ones especially) share this VideoMotion api.
+-- ONLY Tested on Lorex LHV1004 DHV & Dahua DHI-HCVR4116HS-S3 but lots of Dahua/Lorex DVRs share this VideoMotion api.

 ## Installation
 1. Install Homebridge using the [official instructions](https://github.com/homebridge/homebridge/wiki).